350 Meters In Feet

 Q: Is the conversion factor 3.28084 exact?

 A: No, it's an approximation.
-The actual conversion factor has many more decimal places, and the precision needed depends on the application.
+Consider this: the actual conversion factor has many more decimal places, and the precision needed depends on the application.
 For most practical purposes, 3.28084 is sufficiently accurate.

 Q: How do I convert feet back to meters?